SpinalHDL/SpinalDoc/spinal/index.md

 1. *Generic design* - There are no restrictions to the genericity of your hardware description by using Scala constructs.

 ### License
+Spinal HDL use two licenses, one for the spinal.core, and one for the spinal.lib.

-Spinal HDL is under the LGPL license, which could be summarized with following statements :
+The spinal.core (the compiler) is under the LGPL license, which could be summarized with following statements :

 - You can make money with your Spinal HDL description and its generated RTL.
 - You don't have to share your Spinal HDL description and its generated RTL.
 - There is no fees, no royalties.
 - If your make improvements on the Spinal HDL core, please, share your modifications to make the tool better for everybody.

+The spinal.lib (a general purpose library of components/tools/interfaces) is under the permissive MIT license.

 ### Why develop a new language while there is Chisel
 It's a very good question !
 [This page](/SpinalDoc/chisel/) is dedicated to it.